luhairong11/MCKit/README.md

-mckit
+MCKit
 =====

-mckit is a MATLAB library for Matrix Completion.
+MCKit is a MATLAB library for Matrix Completion.

 The problem of Matrix Completion is to recover a matrix from only a small sample of its entries.
 This library focuses on low-rank matrix completion, that is, we assume that the matrix to be recovered is low rank.